-Hear how Framebridge took a completely new product from concept to shipping in a 48-hours using lean tools.
+Hear how Framebridge took a completely new product from concept to shipping in 48 hours using lean tools.
 This session will focus on the importance of trust, mutual respect for team members, accountability for results, and the importance of leveraging past successes rather than leaping at a new process or initiative.

 In this session, witness the step-by-step journey from concept to shipping a completely new product in 48 hours and discover the importance of respect for people as part of the lean journey.

-Framebridge blends e-commerce, manufacturing and logistics with an intense focus on the customer experience to make custom framing easy and affordable.
+Framebridge is an omni-channel retailer that blends e-commerce, retail stores, manufacturing and logistics with an intense focus on the customer experience to make custom framing easy and affordable.
 It uses commercial scale to make framing faster and more affordable but strives to make each customer experience special.
 It owns the entire process, its expert framers and designers make everything in its state-of-the-art production facility in Kentucky. www.framebridge.com

 Michael Kane is the senior vice president of operations and supply chain for Framebridge Corporation.
 He led business turnarounds in the automotive industry for several years before joining Framebridge.
 Kane also served as chief operating officer for America’s Thrift Store, a private equity owned business.
 His longest tenure was as vice president of manufacturing for Tiffany & Co, during which time he assumed the role of division president for Judel glassware.
 He led the shift in Tiffany’s portfolio, including its large-scale move into manufacturing.
 His early career included work for Honeywell Corporation, PricewaterhouseCoopers, and United Technologies Corporation.
 Kane holds a bachelor's degree from Ithaca College, a master's degree from Central Connecticut State University, and an MBA from Rensselaer Polytechnic Institute.
 He is currently finalizing his dissertation for a DBA focused on leadership and lean six sigma.